jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl drain node01 --ignore-daemonsets --force

-If a POD is not part of a ReplicaSet, DaemonSet, Deployment, ReplicationController pr Stateful Set, it may be lost forever
+If a POD is not part of a ReplicaSet, DaemonSet, Deployment, ReplicationController or Stateful Set, it may be lost forever

 This command will terminate the pods that are running on node-1 gracefully.